rikhuijzer/SIRUS.jl/paper/paper.md

 \label{tab:perf}
 \end{table}

-This shows that the SIRUS algorithm performs very comparable to the state-of-the-art LGBM classifier by Microsoft.
-The tree depths are set to at most 2 because rules which belong to a depth of 3 will (almost) never show up in the final model.
+Here, the tree depths are set to at most 2 because rules which belong to a depth of 3 will (almost) never show up in the final model, this is identical to the maximum depth in the original implementation [@benard2021interpretable].
+Table \ref{tab:perf} shows that the SIRUS algorithm outperforms the decision tree on the Titanic and Haberman datasets.
+Furthermore, the performance is similar to the linear model and XGBoost on the Titanic, Breast Cancer, Haberman datasets.
+For the Iris and Boston Housing datasets, the performance was worse than the other models.
+Further work is needed to find the root cause for these low scores.

 # Code Example